 Forager is bringing soy back

 Originally dedicated to the versatile and creamy cashew, Forager Project never rejected soy outright—it just really fell in love with this crescent-shaped nut.
 So why the unorthodox soy milk launch?
-“We just felt it was time to give soy its proper limelight as we think it still is one of the best plant-based superfood sources of protein, vitamins, and nutrients and is sustainably grown,” Stephen Williams, Forager Project co-founder and CEO, explained.
+“We just felt it was time to give soy its proper limelight as we think it still is one of the best plant-based superfood sources of protein, vitamins, and nutrients and is sustainably grown,” Stephen Williamson, Forager Project co-founder and CEO, explained.

 “Many have forgotten about the benefits of soy.
-Soy’s benefits have been clouded by nutrition stigmas that are not based in facts, and we felt we could offer a great-tasting, nutrient-dense soy milk with clean, simple, whole ingredients,” Williams continued.
+Soy’s benefits have been clouded by nutrition stigmas that are not based in facts, and we felt we could offer a great-tasting, nutrient-dense soy milk with clean, simple, whole ingredients,” Williamson continued.

 The Tofutti legacy